LadnovSasha/flight-test/README.md

     airline,
     duration,
     distance
-    FROM flights where origin = 'AA' order by price
+    FROM flights where origin = $1 order by price
 )
 SELECT DISTINCT ON (fl.origin, fl.dest)
     fl.*,